noris-network/cuegen/README.md

     cuegen: apiVersion: "v1alpha3"

+When no cuegen specific attributes are used, executing `cuegen` in some cue directory should produce the same output as

+    cue export -e objects --out yaml | yq '.[] | split_doc'

 All 0.15.0 pre releases, and also later releases will be backwards compatible, at least until release 1.0.0.